 Biologics are medicinal products, created by biological processes (not chemically), such as vaccines, blood and blood components, allergenics, somatic cells, gene therapy products, tissues, recombinant proteins etc

 The recent technological developments and scientific discoveries have increased substantially the possibilities of creating new therapeutic molecules and devices, which need to be tested and approved before marketing.
-The number of clinical trials grows faster then the introduction of new trained professionals.
+The number of clinical trials grows faster than the introduction of newly trained professionals.
 The result is a chronic shortage of qualified staff in the field of the clinical trials (reports show that research departments are often understaffed up to 25-30%)* which increases the demand and raises salary levels.
-In the last US Jobs Survey, the SrCRA job has been placed among the 10 best jobs in USA.
+In the last US Jobs Survey, the SrCRA job has been placed among the 10 best jobs in the USA.

 The specific set of skills and knowledge, required for this field is not sufficiently covered in the current regular university courses.
-Some colleges and universities offer continuing education programs for Clinical Research Professionals, but in general, the education system does not seem to produce enough experienced graduates to meet the demand for entry-level positions like Clinical Research Associates (CRA-I), Clinical Research Coordinators (CRC), Data Managers (DM), Quality Assurance (QA) and Regulatory Affairs (RA) Specialists, etc. For this reason once a person starts working there, after 6-9 months the recruiters start calling to offer a better position in another company.
+Some colleges and universities offer continuing education programs for Clinical Research Professionals, but in general, the education system does not seem to produce enough experienced graduates to meet the demand for entry-level positions like Clinical Research Associates (CRA-I), Clinical Research Coordinators (CRC), Data Managers (DM), Quality Assurance (QA) and Regulatory Affairs (RA) Specialists, etc. For this reason, once a person starts working there, after 6-9 months the recruiters start calling to offer a better position in another company.
 Once you are in, you are in forever.